visualartsdna-org/cwva/README.md

 ##### Deployment

-Clone the repository and load into the cwva server jar into the bin.
+Clone the repository and load the cwva server jar into the bin.